-Looking for the best ground turkey recipes to whip up some delicious meals?
+Looking for the best ground turkey recipes?
 From sloppy joes to tacos to lasagna, these easy dishes are just the ticket!

 Not only are these made with leaner turkey, but there’s also a slew of hidden veggies inside!

 When they’re diced small and covered in sauce, nobody will even know they’re there.

 Make up a double batch and try serving over baked sweet potatoes for a second fast weeknight feast.

 I am a huge fan of spaghetti squash.

 I prefer it to other veggie noodles and will eat it with almost anything.